Cosby1992/ts-cpp-module-example/README.md

 # Native Basic Math

-This is an example Native Module for Typescript/Javascript implmented in C++
+This project is an example of a Native Node.js module implemented in C++ with TypeScript/JavaScript bindings.
+It provides basic arithmetic operations such as addition and subtraction, serving as a foundation for learning or building more complex native modules.

 ## Installation
 ### Using NPM